initialxy/initialxy-file-server/README.md

 * node 14.9.0+

 # Build and run
 I used [venv](https://docs.python.org/3/library/venv.html) to create a virtual env first, though that's optional.
-On the actual Raspberry Pi, installing OpenCV from pip was actually quite difficult.
-I followed [this guide](https://pimylifeup.com/raspberry-pi-opencv/) to install build tools and bumpped swap to 2GB for OpenCV to finally successfully build with pip, though I'm not sure which of these steps is actually necessary.
+On an actual Raspberry Pi, installing OpenCV from pip was actually quite difficult.
+I followed [this guide](https://pimylifeup.com/raspberry-pi-opencv/) to install build tools and bumped swap to 2GB for OpenCV to finally successfully build with pip, though I'm not sure which of these steps is actually necessary.
 It took me over 2 hours to build OpenCV on my Raspberry Pi 3, so I'm not going back to retry with different configurations.
 It's probably easier to just install prebuilt binaries from apt instead. ie.

     sudo apt install python3-opencv